-Competency 12: The student will be able to demonstrate knowledge and comprehension of the Milky Way galaxy by:
+The student will be able to demonstrate knowledge and comprehension of the Milky Way galaxy by:

-- 1. Describing star brightness, the scales of apparent and absolute magnitude, and the relation between luminosity, apparent magnitude, and distance - 2.
-Describing color index and the relation between star color and temperature - 3.
-Defining the major spectral classes of stars, including the classification of the sun - 4.
-Describing the h-r diagram and defining the stellar parameters used in the plot - 5.
-Categorizing stars on the main sequence and examining the differences of stars not on the main sequence to include white dwarfs, giants, and super giants - 6.
-Describing methods used to determine stellar radial and proper motion, and rotation. - 7.
-Describing methods used to determine stellar distances, including parallax, cepheid, and RR-Lyrae variable stars - 8.
-Describing methods to determine a star's mass, include the observation of multiple star systems such as binaries - 9.
-Describing the roles of interstellar nebulae and nuclear fusion in the process of star formation and its subsequent evolution - 10.
-Discussing the formation of elements found on the periodic table and the relation to a star's evolution - 11.
-Describing the evolution of stars with low, mid, and high initial masses, including white dwarfs, pulsars, neutron stars, supernovae, and black holes - 12.
-Describing how open and globular clusters can describe a star's age
+- Describing star brightness, the scales of apparent and absolute magnitude and the relation between luminosity, apparent magnitude and distance. - Describing color index and the relation between star color and temperature. - Defining the major spectral classes of stars, including the classification of the Sun. - Describing the H-R diagram and defining the stellar parameters used in the plot. - Categorizing stars on the main sequence and examining the differences of stars not on the main sequence to include white dwarfs, giants and super giants. - Describing methods used to determine stellar radial and proper motion, and rotation. - Describing methods used to determine stellar distances to include parallax, and Cepheid and RR-Lyrae variable stars. - Describing methods to determine a star's mass to include the observation of multiple star systems such as binaries. - Describing the roles of interstellar nebulae and nuclear fusion in the process to star formation and its subsequent evolution. - Discussing the formation of elements found on the Periodic table and the relation to a star's evolution. - Describing the evolution of stars with low, mid and high initial masses, including white dwarfs, pulsars, neutron stars, supernovae and black holes. - Describing how open and globular clusters can be used to describe a star's age.